Troubleshooting smart meter issues

 The Smart Meter Installation Schedule must be followed by suppliers and is in place to ensure customers receive a high standard of service throughout the installation process, and this is monitored by the industry regulator Ofgem.

-If you do not think your supplier has met its obligations, Ofgem have information on the next steps you can take here:
+If you do not think your supplier has met its obligations, Ofgem has information on the next steps you can take here: